Search

 YOLOv7 Architecture

-The YOLOv7 architecture is based on previous YOLO model architectures, namely YOLOv4, Scaled YOLOv4, and YOLO-R. In the following, we will provide a high-level overview of the most important aspects that are detailed in the YOLOv7 paper.
+The YOLOv7 architecture is based on previous YOLO model architectures, namely YOLOv4, Scaled YOLOv4, and YOLO-R. In the following, we will provide a high-level overview of the most important aspects detailed in the YOLOv7 paper.
 To learn more about deep learning architectures, check out our article about the three popular types of Deep Neural Networks.

 Extended Efficient Layer Aggregation Network (E-ELAN)